Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Related work

-{\bf Hierarchical reinforcement learning.} Hierarchical reinforcement learning can overcome sparse reward settings and time extended tasks by breaking the task down into subtasks.
+{\bf Hierarchical RL.} Hierarchical RL can overcome sparse reward settings and time extended tasks by breaking the task down into subtasks.
 Some approaches such as methods based on MAXQ~\cite{dietterich2000_maxq,li2017_csrl} assume prior knowledge on the task-subtask decomposition.
 In SAC-X~\cite{riedmiller2018_sacx}, auxiliary tasks assist the agent in learning sparse reward tasks and hierarchical learning involves choosing between tasks. \citet{florensa2017stochastic} propose to learn a span of skills using stochastic neural networks for representing policies.
 The policies are trained in a task-agnostic way using a measure of skill diversity based on mutual information.
 Specific tasks are then tackled by training an RL agent based on the discovered skills.
 Feudal approaches~\cite{dayan1992feudal} such as HIRO~\cite{nachum2018data} and HAC~\cite{levy2019_hac} train a high-level policy to provide subgoals for a low-level policy.
 In our method, we impose that a discrete state-action representation exists in which learned skills are discrete actions, and train the discrete forward model and the continuous skill policies jointly.
+Several approaches to hierarchical RL are based on the options framework~\cite{sutton1999mdps} which learns policies for temporally extended actions in a two-layer hierarchy.
+Learning in the options framework is usually driven by task rewards.
+Recent works extend the framework to continuous spaces and discovery of options (e.g.~\cite{bacon2016option,bagaria2020_dsc}).
+HiPPO~\cite{li2020_hippo} develop an approximate policy gradient method for hierarchies of actions.
+HIDIO~\cite{zhang2021_hidio} learns task-agnostic options using a measure of diversity of the skills.
+In our approach, we also learn task-agnostic (for the given state abstraction) hierarchical representations using a measure of intrinsic motivation.
+However, an important difference is that we do not learn high-level policies over options using task rewards, but learn a skill-conditional forward model suitable for planning to reach a symbolic goal state.
+Jointly, continuous policies are learned which implement the skills. {Several approaches combine symbolic planning in a given domain description (state and action abstractions) with RL to execute the symbolic actions~\cite{ryan2002_planrl,lyu2019_sdrl,illanes2020_symbplans,kokel2021_reprel,guan2022_skilldiv}.
+Similar to our approach, the work in \citet{guan2022_skilldiv} learns low-level skill policies using an information-theoretic diversity measure which implement known symbolic actions.
+Differently, we learn the action abstraction and low-level skills given the state abstraction.}